Marie-Donnie/juice/README.md

 Commands:
-    deploy         Claim resources from g5k and configure them g5k            Claim resources on Grid'5000 (from a frontend) inventory      Generate the Ansible inventory file
+    deploy         Claim resources from g5k and configure them g5k            Claim resources on Grid'5000 (from a frontend) info           Show information of the actual deployment inventory      Generate the Ansible inventory file
     prepare        Configure the resources
+    stress         Launch sysbench tests (after a deployment) openstack      Add OpenStack Keystone to the deployment rally          Benchmark the Openstack
+    backup         Backup the environment
-    stress         Launch sysbench tests (after a deployment) destroy        Destroy all the running dockers (not the resources) backup         Backup the environment
+    destroy        Destroy all the running dockers (not the resources)

+Run 'juice COMMAND --help' for more information on a command
 ```